Derrick Skye

-Derrick Skye (born Derrick Spiva Jr; 19 November 1982) is a composer, conductor, musician, and educator based in the Los Angeles area who often integrates musical practices from cultures around the world in his works.
+Derrick Skye (born Derrick Spiva Jr; 19 November 1982) is an American composer, conductor, musician, and educator based in the Los Angeles area who often integrates musical practices from cultures around the world in his works.
 The Los Angeles Times described Skye's music as "something to savor" and "enormous fun to listen to."
 The Times (London) described Skye's music as “deliciously head-spinning.”
 The 2023 album House of Belonging by Conspirare and Miró Quartet featured Skye's work "Black Ocean" and was nominated for a 2024 Grammy Award for Best Choral Performance.

 Career

 Educated at University of California, Los Angeles, and California Institute of the Arts, Skye studied classical music as a student of Ian Krouse, Paul Chihara, David Rosenboom and Alex Shapiro, while also studying percussion with Randy Gloss, Persian music theory with Pirayeh Pourafar, Balkan music theory with Tzvetanka Varimezova, tala in Hindustani classical music with Swapan Chaudhuri and West African music and dance with Kobla Ladzekpo, Beatrice Lawluvi, and Yeko Ladzekpo-Cole.
 Skye's compositional works often incorporate musical elements from different cultural traditions into contemporary classical music contexts.

 His works have been performed and/or commissioned by the Los Angeles Philharmonic, BBC National Orchestra of Wales, Vienna Radio Symphony Orchestra, Chineke!
 Orchestra, Los Angeles Chamber Orchestra, London Philharmonic Orchestra, Netherlands Philharmonic Orchestra, National Arts Centre Orchestra (Canada), Chicago Sinfonietta, Albany Symphony Orchestra, Dayton Philharmonic Orchestra, Berkeley Symphony, New West Symphony, Orchestra Santa Monica, Rochester Philharmonic Orchestra, Lian Ensemble, Los Angeles Electric 8, Lincoln Center, Carnegie Hall, The Juilliard School, Vijay Gupta, Blake Pouliot, Superdevoiche (Bulgarian Women's Choir), EXIGENCE, Los Angeles Master Chorale, Conspirare, The Cecilia Chorus of New York, Lyris Quartet, Miró Quartet, Formosa Quartet, Salastina Music Society, Juventas New Music Ensemble, Ensemble Connect, and other groups.

 Rhythm and the embodiment of rhythm through movement is an important theme in Skye's works; he has collaborated with choreographers such as Yeko Ladzekpo-Cole, Mariel McEwan, Sheetal Gandhi, Cynthia Ling Lee, Rukhmani Mehta and Seibi Lee of the Leela Dance Collective and synchronized swimming champion and international coach Sue Baross Nesbitt.
 He was awarded a residency with the Los Angeles Chamber Orchestra (LACO) through New Music USA's "Music Alive" program for LACO's 2015–2016 season and has released three albums, Prisms, Cycles, Leaps (2015) and American Mirror (2018), with Orenda Records and This Place (2023) with Artistician.
 In 2021, Skye was selected by the Washington Post for the "21 for '21: Composers and performers who sound like tomorrow" article by Michael Andor Brodeur.
 Skye was also awarded the Prince Grace Honoraria in the Theatre category for his work "Mother of Bravery" with Los Angeles Chamber Orchestra and "Best New Composition" in the San Francisco Classical Voice Audience Choice Awards for his work "Mind the Rhythm" for violin and electronics.